chaiss/Challenge2-Canva/Challenge2HAISS.md

 In order to communicate using WebSocket, you'll need to create a `WebSocket` object which will attempt to open the connection to the server.
-Authentication is done over a secure WSS protocol and the URL to which to connect is wss://www.widgetapp.com/_stream.
+Authentication is done over a secure WSS protocol and the URL to which to connect is `www.widgetapp.com/_stream`.
+For example, `wws://www.widgetapp.com/_stream`.

-The initial request made by the API goes to [Cloudflare] (https://www.cloudflare.com/), then routed to the SFE.
+The initial request made by the API goes to [Cloudflare](https://www.cloudflare.com/), then routed to the SFE.

 ### Multiple services on one WebSocket connection